efrederickson/LuaAssemblyTools/Readme.txt

-Lua Bytecode/Assembly Tools (LAT) is a Lua bytecode library written in Lua 5.1
+Lua Bytecode/Assembly Tools (LAT) is a Lua bytecode library written in Lua 5.1 (but should be 5.2 compatible)

 To use LuaAssemblyTools in your project, just require "LAT".